Quantum criticality in SU(3) and SU(4) anti-ferromagnets: Binder Ratio

-This means that if we fix the parameter $LT$ (see Appendix~\ref{sec:lt}), we assume everywhere in this work that $z=1$, that $B$ should become volume independent when $g=0$ in the scaling limit ({\em i.e.} for large $L$).
+where $z$ is the (universal) dynamic critical exponent which connects the scaling dimensions of space and time at a quantum critical point, $c$ is a (non-universal) velocity that connects the engineering dimensions of space and time.
+These two quantities ensure that $L^zT/c$ has neither a scaling nor an engineering dimension. $g$ is an (engineering) dimensionless measure of the deviation from the critical point ({\em e.g.} $J/Q- (J/Q)_c$) and $\nu$ is a (universal) critical exponent that ensures the parameter $gL^{1/\nu}$ has neither an engineering or scaling dimension.
+The scaling form implies that if we fix the parameter $LT$ (see Appendix~\ref{sec:lt}), we assume everywhere in this work that $z=1$, that $B$ should become volume independent when $g=0$ in the scaling limit ({\em i.e.} for large $L$).
 The simplest way to find whether this is true is to plot $B(g)$ for different values of $L$ and look for a crossing of the various curves.
-Such a plot for both the SU(3) and SU(4) JQ model is shown in Fig.~\ref{fig:binder}.
+Interesting observations emerge on a detailed study of the quantity $B$: First, $B$ turns negative just before the critical point for both SU(3) and SU(4), Fig.~\ref{fig:binder_bb}.
+This negative $B$ behavior is clear for the SU(3) model.
+For the SU(4) this tendency appears only at the largest volume ($L=192$) whereas for SU(3) it already appears at $L\geq 16$, we can hence make better extrapolations on this particular behavior for the SU(3) case: It is clear for SU(3) that the negative minimum value diverges with increasing system size.
+A quick look at the data indicates that it diverges sub-linearly (we were unable to fit a precise power law form to the Binder minimum because of the large errors in determining the minimum).
+For a first order transition in a classical model, the minimum diverges as the volume~\cite{vollmayr1993:first}; Analogously, for a quantum first order transition it should diverge as $L^2\beta$ for a zero frequency Binder ratio or as $L^2$ for an equal-time Binder ratio; Our calculations are for an equal time Binder ratio and hence a first order transition should show an $L^2$ divergence.
+First order $L^2$ diverging behavior has been observed for another JQ model which has been shown to have a first order transition~\cite{sen2010:first}.
+The fact that our Binder ratio diverges much slower than $L^2$ (it diverges sub-linearly) is hence strong proof that the negative minimum does not indicate a first order transition.
+The second interesting observation is the presence of a nice crossing that quickly converges to a common point as the volume is increased.
+This is one of the classic signatures of a continuous transition.
 We have collected data on system sizes ranging from $L=16-192$.
 While the data is accurate enough to detect corrections to scaling for the smaller sizes the crossing converges very well as the system size is increased and the four biggest system sizes cross nicely within our estimated error bars.
 From this crossing we have an accurate estimate of the value of the critical coupling (see caption of Fig.~\ref{fig:binder}), which is consistent with the values quoted in Ref.~\onlinecite{lou2009:sun} [thanks to the larger volumes simulated here, our brackets are about a factor of 2 times more accurate for both SU(3) and SU(4)].